kofhearts/flash/README.md

 # FLASH - Web Application Penetration Testing and Reconnaisance Automation #

+### Usage ###
+Run the autoDownloader script to install all the necessary tools.

+Run main.sh with domain name: ./main.sh example.com

 ### Credits ###

 The creators of the FLASH script do not take credit for any of the tools used and reserve no rights over the script.